intellihr/ux-engineer-assess/README.md

 - Python

 ### Some Final Notes
-Please note that the `Main Criteria` will be given higher preference than the `Bonus Criteria`.
-That is, an application that strongly addresses the Main Criteria and doesn't address the Bonus Criteria at all may be given higher preference than one that loosely addresses the Main and Bonus criterias.
+Please note that the `Main Criteria` will be given higher preference over the `Bonus Criteria`.
+That is, an application that strongly addresses the Main Criteria and doesn't address the Bonus Criteria at all may be given higher preference than one that loosely addresses both the Main and Bonus criterias.

+If you have any questions or concerns regarding the assessment, please reach out to the hiring manager that sent you this assessment.

+Have fun!